 - Complimentary car hire insurance

-- More reward points per NZD$1 than gold cards
+- More reward points per $1 than gold cards

 - Higher reward point caps

 - Annual fees ranging from $80 to $1,000.